Sverdlovsk anthrax leak: Accident

-This was followed by an admission in May 1992 by President Boris Yeltsin, who had been Sverdlovsk's Communist Party chief at the time of the accident, that the KGB had revealed to him that "our military development was the cause".
-Based on these reports a team of Western scientists led by Meselson gained access to the region in June 1992.
+The post-Soviet Russian government maintains that the outbreak stemmed from food contamination.
+It has been reported that President Boris Yeltsin, who had been Sverdlovsk's Communist Party chief at the time of the accident, in May 1992 revealed that "our military development was the cause".
+However, what was thought to be an admission is a translator's footnote in the English version of Yeltsin's autobiography.
+Based on the reports in Western media at the time, a team of Western scientists led by Meselson gained access to the region in June 1992.
 Before they arrived they had been provided by the authorities with a list of 68 known incident victims in Sverdlovsk.
 By visiting and questioning in their homes surviving relatives of those who had died, the investigating researchers ascertained both where the victims had been living and where they had been during daylight hours at the time during which hospital admission records indicated a possible release into the atmosphere of anthrax dust.
 When the locations were plotted on maps, the places where the victims lived did not form a clear geographical pattern.
 However, there was a very precise indication from their reported locations during working hours, that all of the victims had been directly downwind at the time of the release of the spores via aerosol.

 Livestock in the area were also affected.
 Had the winds been blowing in the direction of the city at that time, it could have resulted in the pathogen being spread to hundreds of thousands of people.
-Meselson's original contention for many years had been that the outbreak was a natural one and that the Soviet authorities were not lying when they disclaimed having an active offensive bio-warfare program, but the information uncovered in the investigation left no room for doubt.
+Meselson's original conclusion had been that the outbreak was a natural one and that the Soviet authorities were not lying when they disclaimed having an active offensive bio-warfare program.
+A subsequent conclusion by Meselson suggests that the accidental military leak is more likely.